testit-tms/api-client-js/docs/ProjectsApi.md

 <a name="exportWithTestPlansAndConfigurations"></a>
 # **exportWithTestPlansAndConfigurations**
-> File exportWithTestPlansAndConfigurations(id, includeAttachments, ExportProjectWithTestPlansJson\_request)
+> File exportWithTestPlansAndConfigurations(id, includeAttachments, ProjectExportWithTestPlansPostModel)

 Export project with test plans, test suites and test points as JSON file